Terms of Entry

 - Accept that you enter the AM at your own risk and acknowledge that, to the maximum extent permitted by law, the AM is not responsible for any loss, damage, harm or injury arising from your entry to the premises.

-- Must comply with any direction from AM staff or Security.
+- Must comply with any direction from AM staff or Security, including directions to cloak large or bulky items.

 - Must follow instructional signage regarding consumption of food and drink, hygiene, capacity limits, directional flow and photography.

-- Must cloak large bags (bigger than A4 paper size), long umbrellas, bulky equipment and any other items as directed by AM staff or Security.*
+- Must cloak large bags (bigger than A3 paper size), carry-on luggage, wheeled shopping carts, long umbrellas, bulky equipment, scooters, balance bikes, tripods, selfie-sticks, rolled prints/posters, and any other items as directed by AM staff or Security.

 - Must keep your strollers, pushchairs and buggies with you or park them in the dedicated parking areas or collapse them for cloaking.